UdelaRInterior/ansible-role-nfs-server/README.md

 Ansible role to install and configure NFS server.

-Through a simple list, you can indicate the directories to share, their NFS options, and the network that have access to them.
+Through a simple list, you can indicate the directories to share, their NFS options, and the networks that have access to them.

 Easy use of IPv6 addresses, brackets are added automatically when necessary using the `ipwrap` filter.